-If you are enrolled in Medicare, you should be receiving Medicare plan documents like Medicare Explanation of Benefits (EOB) and Medicare Summary Notices (MSN) when you receive care or use your plan’s benefits.
+If you are enrolled in Medicare, you should be receiving Medicare plan documents like the Medicare Explanation of Benefits (EOB) or Medicare Summary Notices (MSN) when you receive care or use your plan’s benefits.

 What are Medicare EOBs?
 These are notices given to members of Medicare Advantage or Part D prescription drug plans.
 The EOB shows the health services provided, costs for the services covered by health care providers, and the plan holder’s need to pay out-of-pocket for the services.

 However, those under Original Medicare (Medicare Part A and Part B) receive other Medicare plan documents called MSNs.
 These show information similar to Explanation of Benefits, such as benefits accessed, costs covered by Medicare, and member out-of-pocket costs.

 What information is included in the Medicare EOB?